Calculate Liters in a Pie Slice

 Example: a piece of cake with a height of four centimeters and a side length of ten centimeters, which makes up one sixth of the entire cake, has a volume of a bit more than a fifth of a liter (0.21).

 Please enter angle or number of slices, height and side length.
 The side length is the radius or half the diameter of the pie.
-The content in milliliters (ml), centiliters (cl), deciliters (dl) and in liters (l) will be calculated.
+The volume in milliliters (ml), centiliters (cl), deciliters (dl) and in liters (l) will be calculated.

 This piece of cake, of which the cake had 12 pieces, is 4.5 cm high and 13 cm long.
 So it contains just under 2 deciliters.
 Not counting that the rim is slightly higher than the center of the cake and not quite straight.